Distilling HF and HCl

 Get ready to remove the distilled acid (left) and residual acid in the source bottle (right).
 Orient the box to make this as easy for you as possible.

-Slide off the heating pad by holding the distilled acid bottle, keeping its base on the counter, and pull off the heating pad by holding it and pushing against the source bottle bottom.
+Once out, slide off the heating pad by holding the distilled acid bottle, keeping its base on the counter, and pull off the heating pad by holding it and pushing against the source bottle bottom.

 Take the source bottle cap and use it to cover the open end of the elbow.
 Bring the assembly over to the ICP-MS prep hood.